tahabinzafar/tahabinzafar/README.md

 ## About Me
-an artist in data with an engineering background.
+An artist in data with an engineering background.

 ## Skills
 Python, R, SQL, ML/AI, Data Infrastructure, Automation